Buy-side vs sell-side M&A: Definitions and best practices

 What is buy-side vs sell-side M&A?

-The buy side of an M&A transaction refers to the individuals and organizations involved in the acquisition process.
+The buy-side of an M&A transaction refers to the individuals and organizations involved in the acquisition process.
 Buy-side firms and specialists work with the acquiring company to ensure it gets the most beneficial conditions during the transaction.

 On the other hand, the sell-side refers to the entities and individuals involved in the sale process.
 Sell-side firms work with the selling company and assist in finding the best acquirer and selling the company for the best price and conditions.

-Buy-side and sell-side: understanding the differences
+Buy-side and sell-side: understanding key differences

 Buy-side

-The buy side of the deal is represented by the acquiring company and other specialists who work with the acquirer.
+The buy-side of the deal is represented by the acquiring company and other specialists who work with the acquirer.
 These parties are concerned about financial analysis, acquisition, and investment.

 Motivation

-The buy side of mergers and acquisitions performs buy-side research and analysis to identify potential sellers.
+The buy-side of mergers and acquisitions performs buy-side research and analysis to identify potential sellers.
 Based on this research, they decide on the securities, businesses, or assets to purchase.

 Organizational structure